jddqd/Kernel_Target_Alignment/README.md

 A wider documentation is available at Kta/Doc/KTA_doc.pdf

-This program aims to improve the performance of a M-SVM by using terget kernel alignment.
+This program aims to improve the performance of a M-SVM by using kernel target alignment.
 It is applied here to a classification problem : predicting stereochemical variations along a protein sequence.
 Further information will be added when the article is published.

 ## Bibliography :